Noisy intermediate-scale quantum computation with a complete graph of superconducting qubits: Beyond the single-excitation subspace: Multi-qubit entangler design

 is the Hamiltonian in a second frame rotating the ancilla about the $x$ axis.
 We choose the Rabi frequency to satisfy

 where $l_b$ is another integer, which makes the corrections to (\ref{Hb}) vanish on average and also makes $e^{-i D_b t/\hbar} = \pm I$.
-The value of $l_b$ is chosen to minimize the total gate error: When $l_b=1$ the corrections to (\ref{Hb}) are significant and lead to undesirable errors, but when $l_b$ is larger the microwave field causes leakage.
-We find that $l_b=2$ is optimal.
+The value of $l_b$ is chosen to minimize the total gate error: For the simulations reported in Table \ref{CNOT gate error table} we find that $l_b=2$ or 3 is optimal.
 The effect of this second transformation is to remove the $ \sigma^y \otimes \sigma^y$ term in (\ref{Hb}).
 Note the factor of $\frac{1}{2}$ in (\ref{Hb}) that is not present in (\ref{H with mw}).

 With these parameters the evolution operator becomes

 Setting the coupling strength to $g =\pi \hbar/2 t_{\rm gate}$ generates the desired entangler (\ref{main entangling gate}).